The variable that runs the show. Almost nobody fully understands it.

 Ideally, work through the guide in sequence, as each section builds on the previous one.
 If you are already familiar with IOB concepts, feel free to jump between sections and explore the parts most relevant to you.

-Hub — The Insulin On Board Guide for T1D
+Hub: The Insulin On Board Guide for T1D

-Overview, the Explorers, the TL;DR, and the four common situations.
-This page.
+Overview, the Explorers, the TL;DR. This page.

 Why the IOB number on your device is not the same as the insulin circulating in your body, and why that gap matters.

-Part 2 — Different Models For Calculating Insulin On Board
+Part 2: Different Models For Calculating Insulin On Board

 How different devices and calculators model IOB, and what the differences mean for real-world decision making.

-Part 3 — Choosing Device-Specific IOB Settings: What Are You Optimising For?
+Part 3: Choosing Device-Specific IOB Settings: What Are You Optimising For?

 A framework for making deliberate choices about your AIT/DIA setting, depending on whether your priority is correction freedom or exercise safety.

-Part 4 — The Future of Calculating Insulin On Board
+Part 4: The Future of Calculating Insulin On Board

 How combining correction behaviour modelling with exercise hypoglycaemia risk could change the way devices present insulin exposure.

-Part 5 — Exercise IOB Hypoglycaemia Risk Explorer
+Part 5: Exercise IOB Hypoglycaemia Risk Explorer

 The GNL Exercise Insulin on Board Calculator for Type 1 Diabetes.
 Estimate exercise-related hypoglycaemia risk and carbohydrate strategy based on your current insulin exposure.

-Part 6 — Activity to Lower Hyperglycaemia Explorer
+Part 6: Activity to Lower Hyperglycaemia Explorer

 The GNL Physical Activity with IOB to Lower Hyperglycaemia Explorer.
 Estimate how short periods of activity may reduce glucose and help bring levels back into range.

-Part 7 — Recommended Reading and Resources
+Part 7: Recommended Reading and Resources

 The research, references, and further reading that underpin this guide.